An online resource for High School Students

 But here is the thing about hunting and gathering.
 Both require a large investment in calories in order to eat.
 All living things have to maintain a balance between the calories needed to live another day—somewhere between 1500 and 2000 calories—and the calories that must be expended to acquire those calories.
 If a hunter expends five hundred calories running down a rabbit from which he can gain only 400 calories, he would have been better off sitting still and being hungry.

 Fortunately for humanity (less so for the bunny rabbits), human hunters proved to be innovative.
 Projectile weapons like the javelin, atlatl, and bow and arrow allowed hunters to bring down larger, faster prey.
-More calories could be brought home for the family dinner with fewer calories expended.
+Traps could be set for the less wary sorts of prey.
+Fish could be speared, netted or caught with hooks and lines.
+All of this allowed more calories to be brought home for the family dinner with fewer calories expended.
+But still, the natural world only grudgingly gives up its bounty, leaving a narrow balance between calories expended and calories gained, a reality that tended to keep populations low.
+High birth rates combined with high death rates caused human populations to remain stable at both local and global scales.

 Gathering (or foraging) demands that one pay attention.
 The natural landscape is filled with plants that can safely and deliciously provide calories on a daily basis.
 Even a suburban American landscape provided dandelions, mushrooms, herbs, blackberries, and other additions to the diet that are pretty much free for the taking.
-The landscape (including the suburban landscape), is also filled with completely inedible plants that, while they won’t kill you, will require more energy to digest than they provide (there is a reason cows have five stomachs—they are really efficient at digesting grass).
-And of course, the landscape also provides plenty of plants that look like they ought to be food but that will kill the unwary forager, or at least make one very, very sick.
+The landscape (including the suburban landscape), is also filled with completely inedible plants that, while they won’t kill you, will require more energy to digest than they provide (there is a reason cows have five stomachs—they are really efficient at digesting grass.
+People are not).
+And of course, the landscape also provides plenty of plants that look like they ought to be food but that will kill the unwary forager, or at least make them very, very sick.
 How does one know the difference?

 Our foraging ancestors (and foraging contemporaries for that matter), learned to pay attention.
 They gradually noticed the role that seeds played in plant propagation and, apparently, saved some of the edible seeds through the winter and planted them in the spring.
 When it worked, these first experiments with farming provided more food with less work than constant foraging.
 But this did not immediately create farmers.
 Modern rice, wheat, and corn do not grow in the wild.
 For the most part, they require human help in reproducing.
 Evidently, the first farmers did not just plant wild seeds, they selectively bred wild plants to produce characteristics that they found desirable.
 Thus, farming likely began as an extension of foraging.